SAP-samples/btp-terraform-samples/README.md

 ## Description
 <!-- Please include SEO-friendly description -->
-This repository provides you with best practices on how best to use the **Terraform provider for SAP BTP** for various use cases.
+This repository provides you with samples on how to best use the **Terraform provider for SAP BTP** for various use cases.

 The [released](released) folder has several examples containing the respective explanation as well as the Terraform files.

 You will find the detailed information about the [provider](https://registry.terraform.io/browse/providers) in the official [documentation](https://registry.terraform.io/browse/providers) in the [Terraform registry](https://registry.terraform.io/).

-## Developing & Contributing to the Provider

-The [developer documentation](DEVELOPER.md) file is a basic outline on how to build and develop the provider.

 ## Support, Feedback, Contributing